AlanBalu/GeorgetownHungry/README.md

 # LeosDiningSkill

+Ever find yourself wondering what Leos is serving today???
+Well, not need to fire up that ol' macbook!
+Just ask Alexa to read the menu.

 Alexa skill to ask what Leo O'Donovan Dining Hall is serving today.
 Developed by Alan Balu, March 2018, version 2.0. copyright

 Invoke the skill by saying:   "ask leos for the ______ menu"